GSA/fedramp-automation/resources/validations/docs/adr/0002-xml-schematron-usage.md

 ## Decision

 The 10x team reviewed previous prototype efforts and recommendations.
 They prototyped their own Schematron validation pipeline.
-The development team will continue using Schematron and XSLT for their development of the FedRAMP validations.
+The development team will continue using Schematron and XSLT for their development of FedRAMP Validations.

 ## Consequences

-- The FedRAMP validations will easy integrate and inter-operate with the OSCAL XML development toolchain.
+- FedRAMP Validations will easy integrate and inter-operate with the OSCAL XML development toolchain.
 - FedRAMP will need to refine a consistent structuring of informational, warning, and error messaging in validation output in [the Schematron Validation Reporting Language data format](https://github.com/schematron/schema).
 - Downstream developers and consumers of the validations must rely to the round-tripping JSON to XML converters (as the JSON data models are more popular based on developer community feedback).